Kylemc1413/BeatSaberSongLoader/README.md

 		1. cover.jpg (Size 256x256)
 			-This is the picture shown next to song in the selection screen.
-			-The name can be whatever you want, make sure its the same as the one found in info.json -Only supported image types are jpg and png
+			-The name can be whatever you want, make sure its the same as the one found in info.json -Only supported image s are jpg and png
 		2. song.wav / song.ogg
 			-This is your song you would like to load
 			-Name must be the same as in info.json